ileska92/CodePortfolio/README.md

 #SaveSlot is the script for my buttons that I use to display saved data content in Main menu where you can choose which save to load.

 #SaveSlotsMenu is the parent script for above that controls the load game menu logic.
 Contains some of the data fetch and loading logic

+#SpriteStateSwap is used in a button to modify image depending on wanted button status; active or inactive.

+#TabButtons simple script for tab behavior with mouse

+#TabGroup parent script for tab logic

+#GamepadTabSwitcher contains logic for tab switching using a gamepad